 Don’t embark on a wedding planning career unless you are passionate about it.
 To be successful and thrive, you have to LOVE what you do.
 Many planners make incredible sacrifices to be successful.
 This just doesn’t happen without BIG passion.
 Along with passion, integrity is just as important.

-After so much positive feedback on this post, I am sharing an additional 3 reasons why you may not want to become a wedding planner.
+After so much positive feedback on this post, I am sharing 3 more reasons why you may not want to become a wedding planner.
 Enjoy!